vuesion/vuesion/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Run unit tests to ensure all existing tests are still passing
 - [ ] Add new passing unit tests to cover the code introduced by your PR
+- [ ] Add new documentation for the code introduced by your PR

 <!--